ernes/generic-dice/DEVELOP.md

 ## Install project dependencies

-The main generic dice component and the demo will be built automatically after the dependencies are installed.
+The main generic dice component and the examples will be built automatically after the dependencies are installed.

 ```
 npm install